melsman/mlkit/doc/arm64-runtime.md

 This describes the runtime portability/build portion of issue #223.
 An experimental ARM compiler is described in [arm64-compiler.md](arm64-compiler.md).
-The current C collector still uses the X64 stack/register ABI.
+The collector selects a target-specific stack/register ABI.

 ## Build and toolchain